Ermageeerd/Return-Old-c.ai-look-_MOD_/README.md

 > Fully reimpliment deleting chats.

+> Fix list of chats to be accurate to the old version.

 I am a novice and inevitably will need help, If you know how to fix something, please tell!

 # *OG text below.*